bonheml/VAE_learning_dynamics/docs/reproduce.rst

 Computing similarity scores
 ---------------------------
 ..
 Note::
-   The aggregated similarity scores of the papers can be `downloaded <scores_url>`_ if you want to skip this step.
+   The aggregated similarity scores of the papers can be `downloaded <https://data.kent.ac.uk/444/>`_ if you want to skip this step.
    When downloading this, make sure to put them in the directory corresponding to your `XP_PATH` env variable without modifying the folder architecture used.

 ..
 Warning::